 This Strawberry Watermelon Smoothie is my favorite summertime refreshing smoothie!
 This simple combination never gets old and it’s equally popular with kids or adults.
 The sweet berry flavor pairs perfectly with the juicy watermelon.
 It’s frosty cold and a touch of mint makes it even more refreshing as a variation.
 There’s no bananas involved in this smoothie, just 3 simple ingredients.
 It’s also gluten free, dairy free, vegan, and paleo as well.

 This smoothie is summer in a glass!
 It’s so refreshing whenever temperatures soar, and it’s perfect for summertime activities.
-I first started making this smoothie after we hiked Turtle Mountain in Crowsnest Pass, Canada.
+I first started making this smoothie after we hiked a steep mountain in the blazing summer sun.

 It’s been about 10 years now since we first made this smoothie, and it’s still our summertime favorite!
 I get the craziest looks, (and comments) when people see me pushing my grocery cart with 3 gigantic watermelons in it.
 Or even more comical when I try and bring home 20+ pounds of watermelon from the local farmer’s market!

 People think I must be throwing the biggest BBQ party ever.
 And they’re always stunned to learn I’m actually just buying that much watermelon for me and my husband.
 Since we’re both crazy about watermelon, we tend to go through a lot!